neurodatascience/fmralign-tutorials/_sources/01-functional-alignment.md

 # Functional alignment

-What is "functional alignment"?
+Although the class of methods we consider here is broadly referred to as both _functional alignment methods_ and _hyperalignment methods_, we adopt the term _functional alignment methods_ to better distinguish from the specific Procrustes-based hyperalignment method in use in the literature.
-Although a range of terminology is in use across the field, in these tutorials we define functional alignment as transformations which directly align individual functional activity without relying on anatomical landmarks.
+We can define functional alignment as transformations which directly align individual functional activity without relying on anatomical landmarks.
+Specifically, the methods considered here learn these transformations in a high-dimensional functional space, rather than in the three-dimensional space in which we consider anatomically-based transformations.

+For these tutorials, we further constrain our definition of functional alignment to only include those methods which learn linear transformations.
+This constraint broadly allows us to retain individual-specific information.

 ## Contrasting anatomically-based alignment